s-elo/npm-package-devtool/README.md

 > Note that for monorepo, we will use the config at root package.json if no config is specified at the package.json of the corresponding package.
 You can add different config at the package.json of the corresponding package to overwrite the root config.

-1. **`npt add` at the target repo**. select the packages that you want to add.
+1. **`spt add` at the target repo**. select the packages that you want to add.

 Now once you change the source code of the package, it should auto copy the updated content to the target repo.

-To remove the effects, `npt remove` at the target repo to remove the added packages, and reinstall the `node_modules`.
+To remove the effects, `spt remove` at the target repo to remove the added packages, and reinstall the `node_modules`.

 ## Commands